 Great views are just the half of it at Greenfield Recreation Park.
 Travel the trails and fling some disc golf to enjoy amazing views throughout the park.
 If you time it right, you'll see gorgeous fall color on the nearby ridgeline.

 30 miles of greenways wind through the Roanoke Valley and serve as great options for walking, running and cycling.
 Stretches of the greenway provide beautiful views of seeing fall colors on the water as you make your way along portions of the Roanoke River, while others offer canopy views as you wander through the woods, such as along the Wolf Creek Greenway or in Fishburn Park.
-You can also take advantage of bicycle rentals available at Roanoke Mountain Adventures and UnderDog Bikes, two shops located along the Roanoke River Greenway.
+You can also take advantage of bicycle rentals available at Roanoke Mountain Adventures, located along the Roanoke River Greenway.